Kong/docs.konghq.com/app/_hub/kong-inc/aws-lambda/overview/_index.md

 - Fetch from the EKS [IAM roles for the service account](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
 - Fetch from the EC2 IMDS metadata.
 Both v1 and v2 are supported.

+{:.note}
+> **Note:** IAM Identity Center credential provider and Process credential provider are not supported for now.

 If you also provide the `aws_assume_role_arn` option, the plugin will try to perform an additional [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) action.
 This requires the Kong process to make a HTTPS request to the AWS STS service API after